botlabs-gg/yagpdb/README.md

 Expect web, bot and feed instances to be run separately.

-For basic utility/fun commands you can just jam them in stdcommands, use the existing commands there as an example of how to add one.
+For basic utility/fun commands, you can just jam them in stdcommands.
+Use the existing commands there as an example of how to add one.

 **If you need any help finding things in the source or have any other questions, don't be afraid of messaging me**